 To shed those pounds, it claims that all you have to do is to start your day off with bacons and eggs, feast on steaks fried in butter, and snacks on chunks of cheese.
 Sounds amazing right?
 But like all things that sound too good to be true, there’s a catch.
 And in this case, it means that filling up on high-fat foods needs to be balanced by giving up most carbs, including bread, potatoes, pasta, rice, crisps, cake, fruits and vegetables.

-What is the Modified Atkins Diet?
+What is the Keto Light diet?

-The MAD diet basically is a change from the traditional “classical” ketogenic diet, which is less restrictive.
+The Keto Light diet basically is a change from the traditional “classical” ketogenic diet, which is less restrictive.
 Many families who have been following the Ketogenic diet for many years have eventually stopped weighing and measuring all ingredients, but noticed that seizures still remain under control.
 It’s been shown later in the years that the efficacy in controlling seizures are very similar to ketogenic diets.

 How is it different from ketogenic diet?